Iowa to host Open Practice on Saturday, April 25 at 1 p.m.

 The 2006 Hawkeyes ranked third in the Big Ten in total offense (just a yard behind second place Ohio State) and second in pass offense.
 In 2005, Iowa boasted the Big Ten's leading rusher and the league's best red zone offense.

-In 2005 the Hawkeyes averaged 30 points a game behind quarterback Drew Tate and Big Ten rushing leader Albert Young.
-Senior center Brian Ferentz started the final 20 games of his career in 2004 and 2005 and signed a free agent contract with Atlanta immediately following the 2006 NFL draft.
+In 2005, the Hawkeyes averaged 30 points a game behind quarterback Drew Tate and Big Ten rushing leader Albert Young.
+Senior center Brian Ferentz started the final 20 games of his career in 2004 and 2005 and signed a free agent contract with Atlanta immediately following the 2006 NFL Draft.

 Due to a number of injuries to Iowa running backs in 2004, Iowa developed one of the most dangerous passing attacks in the nation.
 The Hawkeyes scored 23 points or more in the final five games of the season, including 30 points in wins over Wisconsin and LSU.
 For the year, Iowa ranked second in the Big Ten in passing offense, pass efficiency and red zone offense.

 Right tackle Pete McMahon was the lone senior in 2004 in the offensive line.
-Facing two of the more-highly regarded defensive ends in the nation in Iowa's final two games, McMahon led by example by controlling his opponents, who were both first round selections in the NFL draft.
+Facing two of the more-highly regarded defensive ends in the nation in Iowa's final two games, McMahon led by example by controlling his opponents, who were both first round selections in the NFL Draft.
 McMahon was taken in the NFL Draft by the Oakland Raiders.

 Anchored by consensus All-American and Outland Trophy winner Robert Gallery at left tackle, Iowa's offensive line had four new starters to start the 2003 season.
 By the end of the year, in which the Hawkeyes won 10 games and featured RB Fred Russell with over 1,300 rushing yards, the offensive line had meshed together as one of Iowa's strong points.
 The Hawkeyes ended the season by rushing for over 200 yards in a win at Wisconsin and in the Outback Bowl win over Florida.
+Gallery was the second player selected in the 2004 NFL Draft.

 Morgan became part of the Iowa staff after eight years as head coach at West HS in Iowa City.
 West won state Class 4A (largest class in the state) titles in 1995, 1998 and 1999.
 Morgan left the program with a 26-game winning streak.